Multiple Sclerosis: Should I Start Taking Medicines for MS?

-Multiple sclerosis, often called MS, is a disease that affects the central nervous system—the brain, spinal cord, and optic nerves.
-It can cause problems with muscle control and strength, vision, balance, feeling, and thinking.
+Multiple sclerosis is a disease that affects the central nervous system—the brain, spinal cord, and optic nerves.
+It is also called MS. It can cause problems with muscle control and strength, vision, balance, feeling, and thinking.

 Your nerve fibers have a protective covering called myelin.
 Without myelin, the brain and spinal cord can't communicate with the nerves in the rest of the body.
-MS slowly destroys myelin and nerve cells in the central nervous system, causing muscle weakness and other symptoms.
+MS slowly destroys myelin and nerve cells in the central nervous system.
+This causes muscle weakness and other symptoms.

 MS is different for each person.
 You may go through life with only minor problems.
 Or you may become seriously disabled.
 Most people are somewhere in between.
 In general, MS follows one of four courses:

-- Relapsing-remitting, which means symptoms fade and then return off and on for many years.
+- Relapsing-remitting.
+This means symptoms fade and then return off and on for many years.

 - Secondary progressive, which at first follows a relapsing-remitting course and then becomes progressively worse.
 "Progressive" means it gets worse over time.

-- Primary progressive, which means the disease is progressive from the start.
+- Primary progressive.
+This means the disease is progressive from the start.

-- Progressive relapsing, which means the symptoms are progressive at first and are relapsing later.
+- Progressive relapsing.
+This means the symptoms are progressive at first and are relapsing later.

 Disease-modifying therapy means treatment to delay, change, or interrupt the natural course of the disease.
 For MS, this means taking medicine over a long period of time to reduce not only the number of attacks but also how bad they are.